 1. Class notation In application to 101.
-4 of the Rules, ships permanently installed high voltage shore connection systems in accordance with the requirements of Ch 8 of the Rules may be assigned with the class notation HVSC and ships installed a part of the systems may be assigned with the class notation HVSC-Partial.
-(2020) 1
+4 of the Rules, ships permanently installed high voltage shore connection systems in accordance with the requirements of Ch 8 of the Rules may be assigned with the class notation HVSC and ships having at least onboard receiving switchboard may be assigned with the class notation HVSC-Partial.
+(2022)